orcfax/docs/docs/node-operation/itn-manual.md

 ### Knowledge requirements

-Participants must possess the skills to operate a Linux server and install various software packages, including those provided by Orcfax.
-Additionally, participants should be capable of updating both the operating system and any installed software packages to maintain security and functionality.
+Participants must be able to run a Linux server and install various software packages, including those provided by Orcfax.
+Participants should be capable of updating both the operating system and any installed software packages to stay up to date with security and any required functionality.

 While it is not a requirement at the outset, having an understanding of the Cardano node and its underlying protocols is highly recommended to facilitate a